Seattle Mardi Gras riot: Investigations and legal proceedings

-The man photographed and videotaped wearing brass knuckles and beating people, Aaron Slaughter, was sentenced to three years in prison for assaults on a woman and two men.
-It ran concurrently with a nine-month sentence he received for rendering criminal assistance during a brawl less than three months later.
+The Black male photographed and videotaped wearing brass knuckles and beating people took a plea deal to three years in prison for assaults on a woman and two men.
+It ran concurrently with a nine-month sentence he received for rendering criminal assistance during a concert event three months later.

-A 17-year-old, Jerell Thomas, was found guilty in the death of Kime after jurors saw video footage of Thomas hitting Kime in the head three times.
+A 17-year-old, Jerell Thomas, was found guilty in the death of Kime after jurors saw video footage of Thomas hitting Kime in the head three times with a skateboard.
 He was also convicted of two counts of second-degree assault for attacking two other men with a skateboard.
 He originally received a 15-year sentence.
 His conviction was later overturned by a State's Supreme Court decision finding that assailants could not be found guilty of murder if the intent of the assault was not to take a life.
 In 2006, Thomas avoided a new trial and plead guilty to second-degree manslaughter.
 He received a 10-year sentence.
 In December 2009, Thomas was released from prison early.
-He soon reoffended.
+Since that time, Thomas has been convicted in multiple domestic violence incidents.
+He is serving a five-year prison sentence for domestic violence assault and harassment with an additional firearms charge stemming from a 2011 incident with a girlfriend.